The majority of customer service departments are struggling to keep up with evolving consumer demands, a new report explains.

 A UC platform can be accessed from any location over the internet.
-Most UC systems are either cloud-based or leverage a hybrid architecture, where a PBX is placed on-site.
+Most UC systems are either cloud-based or leverage an on-premises cloud architecture, where a PBX is placed on-site.

 UC has been proven to improve productivity and customer service while reducing telecommunications costs.
 For instance, UC makes it possible to pool telephone lines or dynamically add numbers as needed to prevent busy signals.